XavierBerger/RPi-Monitor/docs/source/23_web.rst

 web.statistics.<page id>.content.<statistic id>.graph_options.<parameter>=<value>
   ``<parameter>`` and ``<value>`` can be find into the same web page as previous parameter.
 This allow to customize the graph and axis.

-Example file are available in the template directory (prefixed by ``example``).
-To understand how a feature is behaving, you can include this example file using the ``include`` directive.
-These include directive are already written (commented) into the default configuration file: ``data.conf``
-When configuration files change, it is required to restart ``rpimonitord``.